-Djokovic shakes rust with romp into quarters
+Djokovic shakes off rust, shrugs off Edmund at U.S. Open

 "Baseline shots, both forehand and backhand, were working very well.
 Think I was most pleased with that."

-After the first two lopsided sets, Edmund made the third set competitive and was on serve at 4-4 before the Serb closed out the set to end the match.
+After two lopsided sets that Djokovic totally controlled, Edmund made the third set competitive, holding for 4-4 before the Serb closed out the set to end the match.

 Djokovic's victory put him into the last eight against ninth-seeded Frenchman Jo-Wilfried Tsonga, a 6-3 6-3 6-7(7) 6-2 winner against American 26th seed Jack Sock.